-High-three star safety Israel Mukuamu made his second game-day visit to Clemson this season on Saturday.
+High-three star safety Israel Mukuamu made his second game-day visit to Clemson this season for the Pittsburgh game on Saturday.

 The Moncks (S.C.)
 Berkeley product — a top-10 prospect in South Carolina for the 2018 class — arrived late and left at the beginning of the fourth quarter, so he wasn’t able to hear much from Clemson’s staff while on campus.